patrickjuchli/basic-ftp/README.md

 `access(options): Promise<Response>`

 Convenience method to get access to an FTP server.
 This method calls *connect*, *useTLS*, *login* and *useDefaultSettings*.
+It returns the response of the initial connect command.
 The available options are:

 - `host`: Host to connect to
 - `port`: Port to connect to